Modernizing the insurance actuarial operating model Bookmark has been added

 Is your finance transformation project truly transformational?

 Reap the advantages of a consolidated reporting and analytics package.
 Posted by Tony Johnson, Matthew Clark, and Jason Hiquet on July 14, 2016.
-Read more on the HR Times.
+Read more on our Capital H blog.

 Transforming and enhancing the value actuaries bring as strategic business leaders